matomo-org/developer-documentation/docs/3.x/migrate-piwik-2-to-3.md

 In the past the changelog used to be defined in the `README.md` file by specifying a `## Changelog` headline.
 This is now deprecated and we recommend to maintain the changelog in a `CHANGELOG`, `CHANGELOG.txt` or `CHANGELOG.md` file instead.
+The same applies to the FAQ which used to be defined in a `## FAQ` section within the readme and should now be specified in a `docs/faq.md` file.

-The Marketplace now also supports to show a license text if a `LICENSE`, `LICENSE.txt` or `LICENSE.md` is specified in the root directory of your plugin.
+The Marketplace now also supports to show a license text if a `LICENSE`, `LICENSE.txt` or `LICENSE.md` is specified in the root directory of your plugin and it is possible to show documentation for your plugin by specifying a `docs/index.md` file.

 ## Events